 Then, there’s a twist.
 John B.’s dad, Big John Routledge (Charles Halford) is alive.
 Yes, the same Big John, whose murder at the hands of Cameron patriarch Ward (Charles Esten) set off the events of Outer Banks, has been alive this whole time.
 It’s a twist that makes you ask, “Does anyone actually die on this show?”

 Big John appears in the last two minutes of finale “The Coastal Venture.”
 Carla Limbray (Lost’s Elizabeth Mitchell), season 2’s newest villain, opens the stinger by arriving in Bridgeport, Barbados.
 She approaches a house and an unknown man answers the door.
 He explains that whoever called Limbray to the island is in the back and has been “half dead for a long time.”
 The mystery man is Big John.
-Apparently, he wrote to Limbray about “the shroud,” which is a holy garment rumored to be hiding in the Cross of Santo Domingo (the rumors, we learn earlier in the season, were wrong).
+Apparently, he wrote to Limbray about “the shroud,” which is a holy garment rumoured to be hiding in the Cross of Santo Domingo (the rumours, we learn earlier in the season, were wrong).
 Limbray has spent all of season 2 looking for the shroud, as mythology suggests it can heal the sick.
 The shroud is Limbray’s last hope, since she is ill and on the verge of death.

 “I know where it is,” Big John says.
 “I can help you.
 But you have to help my son.”